yangyinuo823/undercoverAI/README.md

 | **Civilians** | Vote out the Undercover |
 | **Undercover** | Survive until only 1 Civilian remains (or tie) |

-### 🎯 Second Chance - Guess the AI!
+### 🎯 Guess the AI (all human players)

-**Even if you lose, you can still become an individual winner!**

-If you're on the losing team, you get one chance to guess which player was the AI.
-Guess correctly, and you redeem yourself as a winner!
+**Everyone gets to guess who the AI is!**

+After the round ends (Civilians win or Undercover wins), **all human players** — not just the losing team — take part in the "Guess the AI" phase.
+Each player submits who they think the AI player is.
+The AI's identity is revealed only after everyone has guessed.

+- **Round outcome**: Civilians win (Undercover voted out) or Undercover wins (survived).
+You see whether you won or lost the Undercover game.
+- **AI guess**: All humans then guess who the AI was.
+Correct guessers are credited as "AI Spotters" regardless of whether they won or lost the round.

-This adds an extra layer of strategy - pay attention to how everyone describes, discusses, and votes.
-The AI tries hard to blend in, but can you spot patterns in its behavior?
+This adds an extra layer of strategy — pay attention to how everyone describes, discusses, and votes.
+The AI tries hard to blend in; can you spot it?

 ## 📦 Installation